godatadriven/whirl/README.md

 Instead of passing the environment flag each time when you run _whirl_, you can also configure your environment in an `.whirl.env` file.
 We look for the `.whirl.env` file in four places:

 - in your home directory, at `~/.whirl.env`.
 You can configure a default environment that will be used for every DAG.
-- Similarly, there is a `.whirl.env` file in the root of this repository.
-This also specifies a default environment to be used when starting _whirl_
+- Similarly, there can be a `.whirl.env` file in the root of this repository.
+This can also specify a default environment to be used when starting _whirl_.
+Currently this file is added as template file.
 - You can set a `.whirl.env` in your env directory.
 The env directory to use can be set in your dag `.whirl.env` file or specified from commandline.
 This can be handy for environment specific variables.
 - You can set a `.whirl.env` in your DAG directory to override the default environment to be used for that specific DAG.